SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 And of course, more Vaughan Williams was a welcome balm after the dissonance.

 The text is from Shakespeare, _The Merchant of Venice_, Act V, Scene 1.
-It is difficult to appreciate what would later be called the "music of the sphere" that has a divine nature, while we are mortal beings:
+It is difficult to appreciate what would later be called the "music of the spheres" that has a divine nature, while we are mortal beings:

 > Such harmony is in immortal souls;